oddacious/oddacious.github.io/about.markdown

 * **Home**: The boardwalk along Barbados' southwest coast, in Hastings
-* **About**: Meal with friends on a patio in Lisbon, while we looked over the city at the end of St. Anthony's festival
 * **Articles**: The Three Sisters in Australia's Blue Mountains.
-After this photo I hiked around them and down into the valley
+After this photo I hiked around them and down into the
+* **Snippets**: Point Sur off of California's coast, from Highway 1
 * **Knowledge**: A garden in the middle of Tokyo
+* **About**: Meal with friends on a patio in Lisbon, while we looked over the city at the end of St. Anthony's festival

 Other photographs will be cited on the pages used.